 There was a time when religion was considered as the opium for the masses.
 “Religion is the opium of the people“, so said Karl Marx.
-Welcome to the new world where social networking sites like Facebook, Twitter, LinkedIn, MySpace, Orkut etc are now the new opium for the netizens!
+Welcome to the new world where social networking sites like Facebook, Twitter, LinkedIn, Instagram, TikTok, etc are now the new opium for the netizens!

 Don’t plan to shave today?
-Do you tweet about it and tell your 1000 odd followers who don’t know you, that you don’t plan to shave today?
-Or does it give you a mild depression when no one re-tweets a particular status of your’s … Or maybe you feel exhilarated when you get re-tweeted maybe 8 times! … Perhaps you are having dinner with your friends and you end up telling your Twitter followers how good the hotel ambiance is, rather than sharing it with your table companions; or then again, you are on a trip and your primary concern is not enjoying the scenery but taking out a picture and uploading it to your Facebook account, so that you can check up the next day how many ‘Likes’ you received.
+Do you tweet about it and tell your 1000-odd followers who don’t know you, that you don’t plan to shave today?
+Or does it give you a mild depression when no one re-tweets a particular status of yours… Or maybe you feel exhilarated when you get re-tweeted maybe eight times! … Perhaps you are having dinner with your friends and you end up telling your Twitter followers how good the hotel ambiance is, rather than sharing it with your table companions; or then again, you are on a trip and your primary concern is not enjoying the scenery but taking out a picture and uploading it to your Facebook account so that you can check up the next day how many ‘Likes’ you received.

 If all this is happening to you…then you are hooked, trust me!

-Some parts of the world, especially the western world, are seeing marriage or family as an institution crumbling ands it is not uncommon to see singles staying all alone.
-And the need to share is one of the most basic of human needs.
-If it’s not this, the need to be a part of the social web due to peer groups pressure, just makes one become members of these websites.
+Some parts of the world, especially the western world, see marriage or family as an institution crumbling and it is not uncommon to see singles staying all alone.
+And the need to share is one of the most basic human needs.
+If it’s not this, the need to be a part of the social web due to peer group pressure just makes one become member of these websites.

-No denying, the social web plays a very useful role in keeping people connected.
-From finding old friends, building new associations, promoting new ventures, using them as a marketing tool, causing upheavals in Egypt, recruitment and more – they have a great value.
+There is no denying that the social web plays a very useful role in keeping people connected.
+From finding old friends, building new associations, promoting new ventures, using them as a marketing tool, causing upheavals in Egypt, recruitment, and more – they have great value!

-The disturbing trend is that people have started think that being active on social networking sites is being social, whereas the truth is far from it.
-Sitting in front of computers, most of 24/7, chatting with ‘friends’ (who may not be what they seem) does take away the social skills and graces which may be required to actually interact with real life people.
+The disturbing trend is that people have started to think that being active on social networking sites is being social, whereas the truth is far from it.
+Sitting in front of computers, most 24/7, chatting with ‘friends’ (who may not be what they seem) does take away the social skills and graces which may be required to actually interact with real-life people.
 Security and Privacy concerns apart, some tend to share things with people who one normally should not.

 And smartphones have only increased the dependency on social networks.
 Their effects at home, at work and at school are all too obvious!

-Maybe the day wont be far that we have de-addiction or detox camps for Facebook and Twitter addicts!
+Maybe the day won’t be far that we have several de-addiction or detox camps for Facebook & Twitter addicts!